Events

 In addition to his interactive demonstration, Seo answered questions from Think Again’s Professor Mary Kate Cary, who moderated the event.
 Seo's session was part of the Karsh Institute of Democracy’s Democracy 360 weekend.

-UVA Student Oratory Contest
+UVA Third Annual Student Oratory Contest

-What is the greatest strength of our democracy?
 Eight finalists in the third annual UVA Student Oratory Contest took on this question during their speeches before a live audience in the Dome Room of the Rotunda on Wednesday October 18, 2023.
 Their five-minute speeches highlighted different aspects of the uniquely American experiment with democracy.
 The panel of judges consisted of four former Presidential speechwriters from both parties and the winner of last year’s contest.
 They chose Peter Lee Hamilton as the winner.
-Hamilton, a graduate student completing the
+Hamilton, a graduate student completing the JD/MBA program, received a $500 prize.
+Watch his speech here: 2023 Student Oratory Contest Winning Speech

 Strengthening Free Speech on Grounds

 Strengthening free speech on UVA Grounds was the topic of a speech by Professor Mary Kate Cary at the Colonnade Club on Oct.
 12, 2023.
 In her speech, which was attended by faculty, staff, and community members, she reviewed the state of free speech at the University.
 In the latest College Free Speech rankings by the Foundation for Individual Rights and Expression (FIRE), UVA comes in 6th for having the most open environment for free speech.
-Professor Cary dissected the research behind that ranking and demonstrated that
+Professor Cary dissected the research behind that ranking and demonstrated that there is still work to be done to maintain and improve an open environment for students and for faculty -- especially in terms of student self-censoring.